IBM-Cloud/docs/cloudnative/dev_cli.md

 ### Delete
 {: #delete}

 This command allows you to remove projects from your {{site.data.keyword.Bluemix}} space.
+You may run the command without parameters to list available projects to delete.
+Project code and directories are not removed from your local disk space.

 Run the following command to delete your project from {{site.data.keyword.Bluemix}}: